Remi-Gau/eCobidas/README.md

 ### Short term goal

-**The short term goal of this project is to make this checklist easier to use**.
+**The short term goal of this project is to make the Appendix D checklist easier to use**.

 One way to achieve this may be to turn the checklist into a website that users can click through and provide the information requested by COBIDAS.